Delivery Supermarket Safe Shipping Guidelines

 Think about the value of your stuff, and ask yourself if you are happy to trust that much value to the transport provider.
 Is the transport provider insured for Goods in Transit for the nature and value of your stuff, does he have Public Liability in case of injury?
 Have you seen credible evidence to that effect?

 Do you know who he is? (ie have you positively established his identity adequately).
-Can you be sure you can get in touch with him later if there’s a problem? (eg do you have a business card, a landline number you have tried, a website you think looks genuine, a leaflet that is convincing?).
+Can you be sure you can get in touch with him later if there’s a problem? (eg do you have a business card, a landline number you have tried, a website you think looks genuine, a leaflet that is convincing, a vehicle registration number you could give to the Police if necessary?).
 Have you had any recommendations, either online or from a trusted source?

 Are his appearance and demeanour convincing?
 And his van?
 And any staff he employs?

-Establishing whether a transport provider can be contacted later is an important part of deciding whether or not to trust them with your delivery.
+Establishing whether a transport provider can be contacted and tracked down later is an important part of deciding whether or not to trust them with your delivery.

 When using Delivery Supermarket to help you find a transport provider, you are free to choose the one you think best meets your needs.
 Delivery Supermarket strongly recommends that you check that a provider is properly insured for the nature and value of your goods, that they have public liability insurance, and that you have contact details that you can later rely on.